daniel-ac-martin/NotGovUK/README.md

 ### Prerequisites

-The following sections will assume that you are on a UNIX-derived operating system (e.g. Linux, Mac etc.) and have the following software installed on your system:
+The following sections will assume that you are on a UNIX-derived operating system (e.g. Linux, Mac, etc.) and have the following software installed on your system:

 - Node.js